CM PML-6 / N45

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Magnets may crack or crumble with uncontrolled joining to each other.
+Magnets will crack or alternatively crumble with careless connecting to each other.
 You can't move them to each other.
-At a distance less than 10 cm you should hold them extremely strongly.
+At a distance less than 10 cm you should have them extremely strongly.

 Neodymium magnets can demagnetize at high temperatures.